 Also, has your own behaviour as a consumer changed?
 Which shops to you go to most and why?
 Are you cutting down on your visits to the coffee shop, or are you spending more in there on cakes and sandwiches?
 What about your friends and family?
 These are all questions which can help you build an understanding of the retail sector and develop CFD trading ideas.

-Of course you’re more than likely to have your own area of expertise, either through work, studies or leisure time activities.
+Of course you’re more than likely to have your own area of expertise, either through work, studies or leisure time activities which will help you develop your CFD trading ideas.
 Have a think about how things are changing and if so how are these changes affecting you?
 It may be that there new software products you’re using.
 Is it possible that these could revolutionise the way your business is done?
 How about blockchain, the technology behind Bitcoin?
 It could be that your business or profession will change because of it.
 If so, how can you take advantage of these changes?
 Which companies look set to profit from these developments?
 When you consider these issues try to think laterally.
 Don’t just follow one train of thought through to what appears to be its logical conclusion, but expand into other related areas.
 Then you can try to put this all together and look for trading opportunities.